WanderlandTravelers/wanderlandtravelers.com/_posts/2018-12-12-valley-of-fire-state-park.md

 {% include image.html img="VF2.jpg" title="Red and white striped sandstone" caption="One of the many amazing views on the Fire Wave Trail" %}

 There aren't too many times that we bring our RV into state or national parks but whenever we do we love having everything we need that much closer.
 We travel with our dogs and it makes it easy to pop in anytime to check on them.
 We also love having our kitchen on site and a change of clothes if needed.
-In Valley of Fire I started the day in jeans but ended up wanting shorts by the afternoon.
+In Valley of Fire I started the day in jeans but changed into shorts by the afternoon.

 A popular stop in the park is immediately upon entering: Elephant Rock.
 You'll need to park in the lot right after the entrance station and then it's a short walk.
 You can also see the Elephant Rock from the road as you drive by which was how we enjoyed it.
-Our first stop in the park was at the Seven Sisters picnic area -- just about 2.5 miles in from the entrance station.
+Our first stop was at the Seven Sisters picnic area -- just about 2.5 miles in from the entrance station.
 It's hit or miss on how busy it will be but early on a Saturday there was only one other car there.
-There are some nice deep parking spaces and we had no trouble backing the RV into the one on the far left.
-We got the dogs out for a little jaunt and then headed a bit further up the road to park the RV at the visitor's center.
+There are some nice deep parking spaces and we had no trouble backing the RV into one on the far left.
+We got the dogs out for a little jaunt and then we headed a bit further up the road to park the RV at the visitor's center.
 While there we spotted some big horn sheep climbing on the rocks just to the left of the building.

 {% include image.html img="VF3.jpg" title="Five big horn sheep on red rocks" caption="They didn't seem to mind all the people stopping to photograph them" %}

 Along with the RV, we brought in our tow car so we could use that to explore.
 It's far easier to park that at the trailheads than our 33' motorhome!
 We had to pay an entrance fees for each vehicle -- we needed to have a tag on both since we would be separating them.
 If your tow car stays hooked up to your RV you will only need to pay for one vehicle.
 After getting the RV settled in, we loaded up the dogs to join us for a little drive through the park.
-We went to the overlook at the end of Fire Canyon Rd and enjoyed the sweeping vistas but honestly we like to get a closer look.
+We went to the overlook at the end of Fire Canyon Rd and enjoyed the sweeping vistas, but honestly we like to get a closer look.
 It was time for a hike!

 ### Rainbow Vista Trail